RocketChat/docs-old/guides/administrator-guides/general.md

 ### Force Disable OpLog for Cache

-Will not use OpLog to sync cache even when it's available
+Will not use OpLog to sync cache even when it's available.

 ### Force SSL